jujhars13/demo-java18-svc/README.md

 # Test Java Service Project

-This project is a simple Java service that retrieves data from our API to test TLS cert issues from certain legacy environments
+A simple Java service 18 that retrieves data from our API to test TLS cert issues from certain legacy environments

 ## Project Structure